Fauziku2/magic_link/README.md

 * Going to the console and starting the Rails server, reload http://localhost:3000 in your browser and you should see the following.
 <img width="1262" alt="screen shot 2017-01-16 at 3 12 41 pm" src="https://cloud.githubusercontent.com/assets/22285452/21973874/8a8fe330-dbfe-11e6-8b66-b816d43dc8e7.png">

+* If you click on Shorten my URL without any URLs entered into the Your URLfield, you will receive the following error page.

+* If you enter an invalid URL into the your URL field and click Shorten my URL(for example ww.invalid_URL.com), you’ll see the following image.

+* If you enter a valid URL into the URL field and click Shorten my URL(for example http://google.com/), the app will generate a new shorten URL as shown in the following image.

 ##Technology used

 This app is built with Rails 5.0.0 and Ruby 2.3.3 on the backend.
 The database is SQLite3.